 top of page

 Most complex organizations have trouble delivering effective change.
-Significant expenditures are made creating an enterprise architecture with the goal of truly understanding the capabilities of the organization so it is ready to address threats and seize opportunities.
-To be effective, the architecture must be current, comprehensive and correct.
-However, most organizations report that their architecture is neither current, comprehensive nor correct.
+To be effective, the architecture must be current, comprehensive, and correct.
+However, most organizations report that their architecture is neither current, comprehensive, nor correct.

 This is because organizations are continually changing.
-Business and technical projects of all sizes constantly alter the way the organization functions, making these architectural views unreliable and, ultimately, unusable.
+Business and technical projects of all sizes constantly alter the way the organization functions.
+In turn, this makes these architectural views unreliable and, ultimately, unusable.
+The issue we're describing here is commonly referred to as the change problem.

-With Architecture Based Analysis [ABA] a vicious cycle becomes a virtuous cycle.
+With ABA, a vicious cycle becomes a virtuous cycle.
 This is because architecture and business analysis work together to deliver effective, efficient business change.
-In fact, ABA considers architectural diagrams to be visual representations of requirements information.

 This means:

-• Current architectural models are used as tools to elicit and verify requirements for a proposed change.
-If the architectural model is out of date or nonexistent, business stakeholders work with the business analyst to make sure it is absolutely right so they will get the outcomes they need.
+• If the architectural model is out of date or nonexistent, business stakeholders work with the business analyst to make sure it is right so they will get the outcomes they need.

 Perhaps best of all, ABA is less expensive to implement than traditional approaches.
 Why?
 Because instead of employing architects and business analysts on separate work efforts, the organization makes a single investment in a requirements architect, saving both time and money.

-If you need to learn more about whether ABA can work for your organization, contact us.
-We can provide a cost justification showing hard cost savings for your project portfolio!
+If you need to learn more about whether ABA can work for your organization, contact us below.

 bottom of page